Vikings find their groove in win over Awesome Blossoms - Austin Daily Herald

 “We’re very thankful for being able to have a season with everything going on,” Jacobsen said.
 “Hearing about the football game is devastating for them on their homecoming.
 I definitely feel terrible for them.”

-Hayfield’s football team is playing River Ridge, Wis. in Caledonia at 7 p.m.
+Hayfield’s football team is playing River Ridge, Wisconsin in Caledonia at 7 p.m.
 Friday.

 Hayfield stats: Hayfield Stats: Jenna Jacobsen, 11 kills, 2 assists, 19 digs, 2 blocks; Lexi Gerber, 7 kills, 2 assists, 1 block; Reese Bauman, 7 kills, 2 digs, 1 block; Maryx Young, 6 kills, 30 assists, 26 digs, 2 aces; Gigi Galdamez, 4 kills, 1 block; Haeven Skjervem, 3 kills, 3 assists, 23 digs, 1 block, 1 ace; Kenna Chick, 1 assist, 13 digs, 2 aces.